vuo/vuo/node/vuo.audio/descriptions/vuo.audio.file.info.md

 Gives information about an audio file.

-   - `duration` — The length of the audio file, in seconds.
+   - `Duration` — The length of the audio file, in seconds.
-   - `channelCount` — The number of channels in the audio file.
+   - `Channel Count` — The number of channels in the audio file.
-   - `sampleRate` — The number of audio samples that were recorded each second.
+   - `Sample Rate` — The number of audio samples that were recorded each second.